Oracle Corporation (ORCL) Shares Down Despite Recent Market Volatility

 Sponsored

-The public float for ORCL is 1.54B, and currently, short sellers hold a 0.96% ratio of that floaft.
-The average trading volume of ORCL on May 30, 2023 was 7.50M shares.
+The average price suggested by analysts for ORCL is $99.90, which is -$8.51 below the current market price.
+The public float for ORCL is 1.54B, and currently, shorts hold a 0.96% of that float.
+The average trading volume for ORCL on June 05, 2023 was 7.79M shares.

 ORCL’s Market Performance